 “She has boundless energy as well as a quick intellectual grasp of issues backed up by research and much reading,” he said.
 “She’s also engaging and good in working with people, proving herself again and again in her labor and political campaigns, working with American Indians in the Midwest and the poor in the Mississippi Delta.
 How she finds time to do all the things she does I don’t know, and I’m sure the Truman Scholar judges wondered about that, too.”

-Curtis Wilkie, Meek School Overby fellow and an associate professor of journalism, has taught Brisack in three courses.
+Curtis Wilkie, School of Journalism and New Media Overby fellow and an associate professor of journalism, has taught Brisack in three courses.
 Last semester, she was enrolled in Wilkie’s Honors College course on presidential debates.
 Janet Brown, executive director of the Commission on Presidential Debates who was instrumental in bringing the first 2008 debate to the Ole Miss campus, has been the guest lecturer for the past two weeks.

 “Jaz not only gets high grades and is active in extracurricular interests,” Wilkie said, “but I found her to be one of the best-read students I’ve had in 17 years teaching at Ole Miss.
 That came across in the first class she had with me, when it was apparent she had already read so many of the books I mentioned.
 That was impressive.

 “She’s also the kind of student who will drop by my office just to talk about current events or her political efforts outside the classroom.
 As you may know, she was home-schooled.
 I think she’s an extraordinary student, and I’m very proud of her accomplishments while at Ole Miss – whether its filling the Lyric for a rally for Jill Stein in the fall of 2016 or the unpopular (in Mississippi) causes she supports on behalf of laborers or American Indians or Palestinians.”